danielorp/spotify-stats/README.md

     Let me in!
 </button>
 ```

+### 1.1 SPOTIFY_URL and Scopes
 The variable SPOTIFY_URL should follow the following pattern:

 `${AUTH_ENDPOINT}?client_id=${CLIENT_ID}&redirect_uri=${REDIRECT_URI}&response_type=${RESPONSE_TYPE}&scope=${PERMISSIONS}`

+The variable `permissions` should be a space-separated string of required scopes to access a given resource in Spotify API.
+In my sample app we're using `user-read-recently-played user-read-currently-playing` because we want both recently played songs as well as the current one, if any.

 More information is provided by Spotify in their Getting Started API section.